 The table below outlines key features of the 2020 financial year LTVR for the Executives.
-Refer to page $\underline{99}$ for treatment of LTVR on cessation of employment.
+Refer to page 33 for treatment of LTVR on cessation of employment.

 Features Approach Purpose Varies remuneration outcome in line with the extent of longer-term (four-year) performance achievement, with a balanced focus on relative shareholder returns, customer and community trust and reputation, and employee engagement to support creation of sustainable long-term shareholder value.
 Participants All Executives.
 Opportunity The maximum face value of LTVR that can be granted for the Executives, excluding the Group CRO is 180% of FR.
 The maximum face value of LTVR that can be granted for the Group CRO is 150% of FR.
 The minimum potential outcome value is zero.
 Performance period Four years from 1 July 2019 to 30 June 2023.
-Business performance TSR Trust and reputation Employee engagemen (relative) (relative)1 (absolute) measures and weightings CEO and Group Executives (excluding the CEO ASB) 75% 12.5% 12.5% CEO ASB 2 50% 25% 25% Instrument Rights - each right entitles the participant to receive one CBA share (or cash equivalent at the Board's discretion), subject to meeting performance measures.
-Maximum face value allocation approach The number of rights granted are calculated as follows for the Executives: anocation approach FR \$ (at time of grant) x 180%3 ÷ Share price \$ → Number of rights The share price used was the volume weighted average price of CBA's ordinary shares over the five trading days up to 1 July 2019.
-Board discretion The Board has discretion to determine that some or all of the award will lapse in certain circumstances (malus), including where, in the opinion of the Board: The vesting of rights is not justified or supportable, having regard to the participant's performance and/or conduct, the performance of the business unit or function (as relevant having regard to the participant's accountability or role), or the overall Group performance.
-The vesting of rights will impact on the financial soundness of the Group or a member of the Group.
-The Group is required or entitled to reclaim remuneration or reduce an Executive's remuneration outcome under law, regulation or Group policy.
-A significant unexpected or unintended consequence or outcome has occurred, including where original expected performance outcomes have not been realised.
-Prior to vesting, LTVR awards are also subject to Board risk and reputation review, and should any issues be identified the award can be reduced, including to zero.
+Business performance TSR Trust and reputation Employee engagement (relative) (relative) (absolute) measures and weightings CEO and Group Executives (excluding the CEO ASB) 75% 12.5% 12.5% CEO ASB 50% 25% 25% Instrument Rights - each right entitles the participant to receive one CBA share (or cash equivalent at the Board's discretion), subject to meeting performance measures.
+Maximum face value allocation approach The number of rights granted are calculated as follows for the Executives: anocation approach FR \$ (at time of grant)x180%3÷Share price \$ (no discount applied)→Number of rights The share price used was the volume weighted average price of CBA's ordinary shares over the five trading days up to 1 July 2019.
+Board discretion